Consolidated Motors Corporation

 Products Automobiles, trucks and buses

-Consolidated Motors Corporation, also known as CM, is the third largest car manufacturer (after Toiota from Japan and Dorris Motorworks from Louisianne) based on annual sales figures.
-It's one of the so-called "Big Three", the three largest var manufacturers of North America (the others are Dorris Motorworks and National Motors Corporation).
+Consolidated Motors Corporation (in IB English Consolidated Motors Corporacion), also known as CM, is the third largest car manufacturer (after Toiota from Japan and Dorris Motorworks from Louisianne) based on annual sales figures.
+It is one of the so-called "Big Three", the three largest car manufacturers of North America (the others are Dorris Motorworks and National Motors Corporation).

-CM’s largest national markets are NAL, Federated Kingdoms, Australasia, Samraj, Louisianne and Paraná.
+CM’s largest national markets are the NAL, the Federated Kingdoms, Australasia, Samraj, Nanhanguo, Canton and Paraná.
+In recent years it has made inroads into the Louisiannan market, as well.

 History